StealthViper/Self-Driving-Car/README.md

 ### Files included

 - model.py The script used to create and train the model.
 - drive.py The script to drive the car.
-You can feel free to resubmit the original drive.py or make modifications and submit your modified version.
 - model.h5 The model weights.